 It is fair to say that Jacknife Lee has become one of the most sought after and highly influential producers currently at work.
 Over a decade long production career he has worked with some of the biggest names in rock and pop and been honoured by both the UK and US music businesses, picking up two Grammy Awards at the 2006 ceremony for his production work on U2's "How To Dismantle An Atomic Bomb" and winning Producer Of The Year that same year at the annual UK MMF awards.
-He was also nonimtaed for a Grammy in 2013 for his production work with Taylor Swift.
-Since relocating to LA some five years ago, he has produced some of the most influential American artists such as Weezer and REM but continues to work with Britain’s biggest artists like Robbie Williams, Snow Patrol and emerging talent like Two Door Cinema Club and Crystal Castles.
+He was also nominated for a Grammy in 2013 for his production work on Taylor Swift’s multi million selling “Red” LP.
+Since relocating to LA some five years ago, he has produced some of the most influential American musicians such as Weezer, Neil Diamond and REM but also continues to work with Britain’s biggest acts - Robbie Williams, Snow Patrol, Two Door Cinema Club and emerging talent such as Crystal Castles, Twin Atlantic and Kodaline.

 Also in 2012 Jacknife Lee produced the new album for Two Door Cinema Club “Beacon” and the new album for the Silversun Pickups “Neck Of The Woods” and has recently finished producing the forthcoming sophomore LP for Lissie “Back To Forever”.